Dir: Dexter Fletcher

 It is a refreshing change to see a longer period of struggle and progress.
 Many recent musical biopics (Get on Up, Bohemian Rhapsody) show an almost immediate transformation to opulence. this took a bit more of a journey, to its credit.

-A start continuance of clichés are thrown at us so obvious they are almost postmodern - superimposed headlines , drugs, revealing he is gay only to be told "I know", and a flurry of other spoofed tropes that the director somehow signed off on.
-It is along the lines of amateur at times.
-The lighting is mediocre, and the casually thrown together sets and jolty editing made it feel like the video for "Tonight Tonight" by The Smashing Pumpkins (don't forget the editor did Slumdog.
-Chop chop chop).
+A continuance of clichés are thrown at us with a heavy-handed obviousness that makes them feel almost postmodern.
+Superimposed headlines , drugs, revealing he is gay to a relative only to be told "I know", and a flurry of other spoofed tropes that the director somehow signed off.
+The lighting is mediocre, and the casually thrown together sets and jolty editing made it feel like the video for "Tonight Tonight" by The Smashing Pumpkins (don't forget the editor did Slumdog.)

 For those of us that remember the documentary "Tantrums and Tiaras", it was evident then that this is not a man you will find sympathy for.
 I was never a huge Elton fan. while I like, make that, love some of his work. some I downright detest.
-Standard crap like "I'm Still Standing" (played as a display of his sobriety which I believe he was still on drugs at the time of) and "Sacrifice".
+Standard crap like "I'm Still Standing" and "Sacrifice".
 Yet the same man wrote I Guess That's Why They Call it the Blues, Nikita, The Way You Look Tonight, and Candle in the Wind.
 Go figure.
-That is the same allegorical extreme of the shy little kid and the pompous, snotty little prick from said documentary.
+That is the same allegorical extreme of the shy little kid and the pompous little prick from said documentary.

 Sad to say this is a fail.
-What makes it even more distasteful is the many unfair leaps taken with the truth Mostly regarding Elton's father as a militaristic and cold man and Dick James (portrayed by the lamentably ubiquitous Stephen Graham) as an abusive East-Eand misogynist homophobic yob.
+What makes it even more distasteful is the many unfair leaps taken with the truth Mostly regarding Elton's father as a militaristic, cold man and Dick James (portrayed by the lamentably ubiquitous Stephen Graham) as an abusive East-End misogynist homophobic yob.
 Two unfair and undeserving aspects of a film that could be forgiven had they taken the ball and ran with it.
-Choosing instead to make something so predictable that it would have been more honourable to be truthful and boring rather than toxic and tedious.
+They chose instead to make something so predictable that it would have been more honourable to be truthful and boring rather than toxic and tedious.
 The family of Dick James and Stan Dwight were rightfully very displeased with this.

 Not as good as Bohemian Rhapsody (not that it is much of a standard) and in no way deserving the plaudits it got.
 The clumsily inserted wedding that felt so inorganic it was the post-production version of taping the charts on a Sunday on a prerecorded cassette with Sellotape over the protector tabs.
 The festooning of place-holder dialogue and poor Richard Madden's daft lines preventing his talent from absorbing the character he played are just a few things that just disappoints.
 Same goes for the soppy derivative ending.
 Finding an old piano and...Good lord it was unimaginative.
 Think for yourselves people.
 The British film making industry is better than this.